easybiblabs/asset-php/README.md

     <script src="/js/123abcdwhatever-main.js"></script>
 ```
 iff you ran `Easybib\Asset::run`.
 If you didn't run it, or if it doesn't know about that
-file it will just return `/js/main.js`.
+file it will fall-back to just `/js/main.js`.